DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 One thing I love about the Component Script is that with zero setup and configuration, you can author TypeScript by default.

-I think this is really cool as the TypeScript setup is one of the reasons I don't use it often in my project but in Astro I find myself writing TypeScript and it does feel good.
+I think this is cool as the TypeScript setup is one of the reasons I don't use it often in my project but in Astro I find myself writing TypeScript and it does feel good.

 Here are a couple of things you'd want to do in the Component Script: